KDRS-SA/search-and-view-docs/_docs/xml/title.md

 ---
 layout: xml
-title: heading
+title: title
 parent: XML View
 ---
-Creates a heading for the table
+Creates a title for the table
 {% highlight xml %}
     <table>
-        <heading>find student</heading>
+        <title>find student</title>
 {% endhighlight %}

 The first letter will be capitalized.